 - Contrary to conventional belief, you cannot bring every P&L account into account-based CO-PA.
-For example, if an account is normally posted with another cost object such as a cost centre or a production order, it does not also go to account-based CO-PA (as the SAP system takes only one true account assignment with a posting).
-You therefore need to use an assessment or settlement to move the values to account-based CO-PA.
+For example, if an account is normally posted with another cost object such as a cost center or a production order, it does not also go to account-based CO-PA (as the SAP system takes only one true account assignment with a posting).
+You, therefore, need to use an assessment or settlement to move the values to account-based CO-PA.
 In that case, the cost element in CO-PA is not exactly the same as what was originally posted in the general ledger.

 - You cannot make manual postings into account-based CO-PA the way you can in costing-based CO-PA (using transaction code KE21N).
 The system restricts this function because it could affect the reconciliation with financial accounting.
 Therefore, you have fewer options for “trueing up” account-based CO-PA if something goes wrong.
 In addition, you cannot create line-item reports (transaction code KE91) with account-based CO-PA.

 - You cannot map statistical conditions from the sales and distribution module into account-based CO-PA.
 In costing-based CO-PA you can map conditions that do not have an accounting equivalent into a CO-PA value field (for example, to build in a what-if scenario in your profitability reporting).
 However, because account-based CO-PA pulls its values only from accounts, these statistical conditions are not shown in the reports.